 News (more news can be found on our news page…)

-This year, we have welcomed three new PhD students thus far.
-Claudia Keijzer has started her project in the group of Petra de Jongh.
+This year, we have welcomed four new PhD students thus far.
+Claudia Keijzer has started her project with Petra.
 She works on ultra-pure and structured porous materials as catalyst supports.
-Yuang Piao has also started in her group; he works on bimetallic catalysts for the catalytic conversion of syngas into DME via methanol.
-Masoud Lazemi has started his project on femtosecond XAS and RIXS of transition metal oxides using X-Ray Free Electron Lasers (XFELs), under the supervision of Frank de Groot and Uwe Bergmann (University of Wisconsin-Madison).
+Yuang Piao has also started; he works on bimetallic catalysts for the catalytic conversion of syngas into DME via methanol.
+Masoud Lazemi has started his project on femtosecond XAS and RIXS of transition metal oxides using X-Ray Free Electron Lasers (XFELs), under the supervision of Frank and Uwe Bergmann (University of Wisconsin-Madison), while Lappawat Ngamwongwan works with Nong on DFT and machine learning to understand charge transport in batteries, and Tom Welling has started as a postdoc on in-situ electron micrscopy.

 Debye physicists and chemists control catalyst structure at the atomic scale – Novel core-shell catalyst design published in Nature Materials.
 The work of MCC group members Jessi, Liselotte, Giorgio and Petra, together with the team of Alfons van Blaaderen and others appeared today in Nature Materials.
 More details: Bericht in het Nederlands – Press Release in English – full paper – free version.